rse/ipc-pubsub/README.md

 - `rpm+mqtt://[<username>:<password>@]<host>[:<port>][/<scope>]`
 - `rpm+nats://[<username>:<password>@]<host>[:<port>][/<scope>]`

-The channel names are MQTT topic names, i.e., slash-separated strings like `foo/bar/quux`.
+The channel names are MQTT-style topic names, i.e., slash-separated strings like `foo/bar/quux`.
 The channel argument of `subscribe(channel, ...)` is actually an MQTT topic pattern, i.e., it can contain `*` for single element and `#` for remaining elements.
 For example: `foo/bar/*/quux/#`